andyjdavis/MandarinMojo/README.md

 TODO

+tell the player they can press h for high scores

 1) user can enter arenas.
 Arenas are marked complete.

 2) store words sorted for the user by difficulty (wrong answers, time to pick correct).